 The disease is having devastating repercussions on the population in the Pacific - it has been described as an epidemic.
 The below video shows the personal impact diabetes is having on just one person, 22 year old Clerence.

-When the team met Clerence at her home two months ago, she was sitting alone in the dark, in a wheelchair that once belonged to her father.
+When the team met Clerence at her home, she was sitting alone in the dark, in a wheelchair that once belonged to her father.
 She was not able to join a village celebration taking place next door to her home.
 But she was still smiling and welcoming, glad to see us.